Psalms For Life

 Amen and amen.

 All this leads Ethan to put three anguished questions to God, the third being where God’s unfailing love for David has gone.
 Interspersed between his questions are requests that God remember two things: what little time David has left, and all the contempt David has endured for God’s sake.
-In all this the psalm models honest prayer that brings our anger and confusion to God, never denying reality to make God look good.
+In all this, the psalm models honest prayer that brings our anger and confusion to God, never denying reality to make him look good.
 It also models the kind of faith that waits on God without knowing how things will turn out.

 Placed here in the Psalter, post-exilic Jews took the psalm as picturing Jerusalem’s ruin without its rebuilding, the felling of David’s tree without its rebudding.
-This is where the Psalter’s third book leaves us—in pain, asking how God can really be gracious and truthful when he’s just trashed his covenant with David.
+This is where the Psalter’s third book leaves us—in pain, asking God how he can really be gracious and faithful when he’s just trashed his covenant with David.
+The closing doxology in verse 52 with its double-amen ends not the psalm, but rather the Psalter’s third book.

-How can I believe you keep your word, Lord, when my world goes sideways and you don’t take my calls?
+How can I believe you keep your word, Jesus, when my world goes sideways and you don’t take my calls?
 Help me to pray honestly even when your promises feel like junk bonds.
 Help me to trust that, however dark Good Friday is, you’ll make sure that Easter has the last word.
 Amen.

 In your free moments today, pray these words: